LOJK10248U Economic Valuation Methods and Cost-Benefit Analysis

 Type of assessment

-Oral examination, 20 minutes
+Oral examination, 15 minutes (15-minute preparation time)

 Type of assessment details